Fully Fund The Flood Recovery

 - ensure better transparency from the Reconstruction Authority and prioritise community control of disaster recovery going forward.

-We’re aiming to get as many signatures as we can before the end of the year so we can pressure Labor to deliver.
+We’re aiming to get as many signatures as we can before the two-year anniversary on February 28th so we can pressure Labor to deliver.

-Flood survivors shouldn’t be forced to enter 2024 having to continue living in hope for support that may never arrive.
+Flood survivors shouldn’t be forced to enter a third year of having to continue living in hope for support that may never arrive.
 The federal and state Labor governments need to step up.